The-Jat/AtomiC/README.md

 # AtomiC

-A self made c compiler, currently in initial stages.
+A self made c compiler, currently in initial stages (not production ready).

 ## Features